tylernathanreed/jira-client-php/README.md

 ));
 ```

+> [!TIP]
-Atlassian recommends using [OAuth 2.0 (3LO) Apps](https://developer.atlassian.com/cloud/jira/platform/oauth-2-3lo-apps/) for apps created and managed in their [developer console](https://developer.atlassian.com/console/myapps/).
+> Atlassian recommends using [OAuth 2.0 (3LO) Apps](https://developer.atlassian.com/cloud/jira/platform/oauth-2-3lo-apps/) for apps created and managed in their [developer console](https://developer.atlassian.com/console/myapps/).
 The expectation is that you will be making API calls on behalf of an actual user.
 If you intend to make calls to the API on behalf of a system-configured admin-like entity, it is recommended that you use [Basic Authentication](https://developer.atlassian.com/cloud/jira/platform/basic-auth-for-rest-apis/) instead.

 ### 2. Laravel
 <a name="laravel"></a>